Teeuwynn lives in the Pacific Northwest with her husband, three children, one dog, one cat, and two rats. She is a long-time pet lover.

 Lada is a goddess that expresses all aspects of life and renewal from springtime to youth, fertility, and love.
 She is the mother of twins.
 This name could work well for pretty much any female Russian Blue, and breeders might consider naming a cat in the breeding program this fertile name.

-This lady is the goddess of Spring and mercy.
+This lady is the goddess of spring and mercy.
 She has similar skills as the goddess Artemis from Greek mythology.
 Lelia is the daughter of Lada.
 A cat named after Lelia might really enjoy running, playing, pouncing, and hunting.
+However, the name could also work for a cat who shows mercy to animals she catches.

 Marzanna is a rural goddess.
 She is responsible for many aspects of the land.
 Marzanna is responsible for new plants sprouting, but she is also responsible for winter and the time of death in the world.
 She is a complex goddess, and because of this, the name might work well for a female cat you see as having a more mysterious or complex personality.

 Perun is a Slavic god of war.
 His name means “Oak” and “Thunder.”
 Perun is a very strong, active, masculine god.
-This name could be good for any sturdy male Russian Blue cat.
+This name could be good for any sturdy male Russian Blue cat who likes to strut around his territory as if he owns it.

 In Russian myths, the sirins were creatures with the upper bodies of women and the lower bodies of birds.
 The myths come from the Greek myths about sirens.
 Sirins love to sing beautiful songs.
 When they sang to the saints, they strengthened them, however, when they sang to normal mortals, the alluring song could be dangerous.
 This name might work well for a female cat that likes to yowl or is otherwise chatty.
 But it could also work for any beautiful female Russian Blue.

 Ursula is the goddess of the moon.
 She has some similarities with the Greek goddess Artemis.
-Ursula might work well for a light silver colored female cat or one the likes to slip through the moonlight at night.
+Ursula might work well for a light silver-colored female cat or one that likes to slip through the moonlight at night.

 The Zilant is a serpent type of dragon seen in different colors; it is a dangerous creature to its enemies.
 This name could work well for any male Russian Blue, particularly one who likes to play pounce or hunt for prey.